avichayiny/Machine-Learning-Models/README.md

 ![NumPy](https://img.shields.io/badge/NumPy-013243?style=for-the-badge&logo=numpy&logoColor=white)
 ![Pandas](https://img.shields.io/badge/Pandas-150458?style=for-the-badge&logo=pandas&logoColor=white)

-A comprehensive collection of core machine learning algorithms implemented **entirely from scratch** in Python.
+A comprehensive collection of core machine learning algorithms implemented in Python.

-Rather than relying on high-level ML libraries, this repository focuses on the raw mathematical implementation of predictive analysis, data clustering, and dimensionality reduction.
-This project was developed to demonstrate a deep, under-the-hood understanding of how machine learning models truly work.
+Rather than relying on high-level ML libraries, This repository focuses on the practical application of predictive analysis, data clustering, and dimensionality reduction.
+Using industry-standard libraries like PyTorch and scikit-learn, this project was developed to demonstrate a deep, under-the-hood understanding of how machine learning models truly work.

 ## 🧮 Implemented Models & Use Cases